Look-ahead bias occurs by using information not available or known in the analysis period for a study or simulation, leading to inaccurate results.

 How to Protect Against Look-Ahead Bias

-The best way to protect against look-ahead bias at the data level is to use bitemporal modeling, or more simply, to record data along two different timelines:
+The best way to protect against look-ahead bias at the data level is to use bitemporal modeling, or more simply, to record data along with two different timelines:

 - Data as it was recorded